AceGK/imperial-archive/README.md

 ## 🤖 AI Development Notice

-This project was developed with assistance from AI (Claude) for:
+This project was developed with assistance from AI tools including:
-- **Rapid prototyping** - Quickly scaffolding components, boilerplates, and testing ideas
+- **[Claude](https://claude.ai/)** - Rapid prototyping, troubleshooting, and documentation
-- **Debugging & troubleshooting** - Diagnosing functional and styling issues
+- **[GitHub Copilot](https://github.com/features/copilot)** - Code completion and suggestions within VS Code
-- **Documentation** - Helping structure and write this README
+- **[VS Code IntelliSense](https://code.visualstudio.com/docs/editor/intellisense)** - Type-aware code completions and parameter hints

 **Important:** While AI assisted in development, all AI-generated code is thoroughly reviewed, tested, and refactored to fit the project's specific needs and coding standards.
 AI serves as a productivity tool, not a replacement for hands-on development and critical thinking.